josephspurrier/gomithriltsapp/README.md

 - [Mithril (TypeScript) and Go](https://github.com/josephspurrier/gomithriltsapp)
 - [React (TypeScript) and Go](https://github.com/josephspurrier/goreactapp)

-You can reference some off the documention here, though it's specific to Mithril: https://josephspurrier.github.io/gomithrilapp/
+You can reference some off the documention here, though it's specific to the non-TypeScript Mithril repository: https://josephspurrier.github.io/gomithrilapp/